signedav/marp-talk-about-interlis/iliuniverse.md

 ---

-# <!--fit--> MODEL BAKER is the beginner drug
+## <!--fit--> MODEL BAKER is the beginner drug

 ![bg](./assets/johnny_depp.webp)

 ---
 ## A QGIS Project Generator

-The Model Baker is a QGIS plugin that allows to quickly create a QGIS project from a physical data model.
-The Model Baker analyzes the existing structure and configures a QGIS project with all available information.
+Quickly **create a QGIS project** from a physical data model.

+Analyzes the existing structure and configures a QGIS project with all available information.

 ---

 ## A QGIS Project Generator optimized for INTERLIS

 Models defined in INTERLIS provide additional meta information like domains, units of attributes or object oriented definitions of tables.

 This can be used to further optimize the project configuration.

 <!-- Model Baker can use the meta information to configure layer tree, field widgets with conditions, form layouts, relations and much more.-->